Mosque

-Hari Raya Puasa stands for “Day of Celebration”.
+Hari Raya Puasa is an abbreviation of “Day of Celebration”.
 Marking the end of Ramadan, it is celebrated by Muslims in Singapore and Malaysia.
-This festival is observed by Muslims through visiting mosques early morning for prayers after which they visit the graves of their deceased family members.
+This festival is celebrated by Muslims by visiting the mosque in the morning to pray after which they visit the graves of their deceased family members.
 On this day, people wear new clothes and celebrate the occasion with their family and friends by exchanging gifts, sweets and biscuits.

 Who celebrates Hari Raya?